1

 After merging, you can optionally delete the feature branch since its work is now part of main:

-git branch -d feature-divide
+git branch -d feature-team-up

 The -d flag safely deletes a branch only if it’s been fully merged.
 This keeps your branch list tidy.